stereocilia/hello-ml/README.md

   - Run the script as: `python3 main.py --image "images/my-image.jpg"`, replacing the image file path with your image's actual file path.
 Example: `python3 main.py --image 'images/3426785596_cd8b093e31_z.jpg`
   - Run `python3 main.py` for all options
-  - Results are output to the 'output' folder as a uniquely named file.
-If the output file shows bounding boxes, a detection was made.
-If not, no detection was made.
+  - Results are output to the `output` folder as a uniquely named file.
+If the output file shows bounding boxes, if a detection was made.
+If no bounding box is shown, no detections were made.